albertfrutos/FSAutomator/README.md

-All the code and work belongs to Albert Frutos (2023), albertfg89@gmail.com
+All the code and work (except the external NuGet packages included) belongs to Albert Frutos (2023), albertfg89@gmail.com